Loupau38/Fake-ShapeBot-2.0/operationGraphDoc.md

 - paint :
   - 2 inputs : shape, color
   - 1 output
-  - Paints the top layer of the given shape the given color
+  - Paints the top layer of the given shape in the given color
 - fpaint :
   - 2 inputs : shape, color
   - 1 ouput
-  - Paints the given shape the given color
+  - Paints the given shape in the given color
 - pin :
   - 1 input
   - 1 output
-  - Pushes a pin in the top right quadrant of the shape
+  - Lifts the shape up one layer and places a pin under every non-empty quadrant of the old bottom layer
 - crystal :
   - 2 inputs : shape, color
   - 1 output